 - It’s typically fast and easy.
 Depending on the company, you may even be able to get last-minute coverage.

-What To Consider About Direct-Buy Insurance
+What to Consider About Buying Insurance 'Direct'

 - If shopping around, you’ll need to get a quote from each insurance company separately because they tend not to use an aggregator to advertise their product – just like how Southwest Airlines doesn’t use an aggregator like Kayak or Expedia to sell tickets.